william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 Then we had dinner together at the camp circle, and it turns out Janet's family used to live in Tisng Dao!
 Her parents were missionaries during the old times.
 Janet was able to speak and understand a little bit of Chinese.
 Janet was originally American, but moved to Victoria and is now thoroughly Canadian.
 Maureen was born Canadian and is also on Vancouver Island.
 They told me that I should do the Sunshine Coast trail, which is much better and safer and dryer than the Vancouver Island West Coast Trail.
 We talked about random stuff, and it was good fun.
 They asked me how last night was, and I said camping at the parking lot was horrible.
 Oh, you were up there?
 We were just below the parking lot next to some trees, but it was horrible too!
 The wind was so bad, and also our tents were on an incline, so we kept rolling down.
 Wait, were you the ones singing?
 Why, yes, that was us!
 I laughed and realized the ghostly choir was them!
 So we sang [Both Sides Now](https://www.youtube.com/watch?v=Pbn6a0AFfnM), and I learned they became friends through a local choir in Souk.

-Then, to wrap up the dinner, Janet read a ridiculous story about Mrs. Bond and her hunderds of cats, and poor little Mr. Bond who just sat around surrounded by fluff.
+Then, to wrap up the dinner, Janet read a ridiculous story about [Mrs. Bond and her hunderds of cats](https://booksplease.org/2008/09/06/cats/), and poor little Mr. Bond who just sat around surrounded by fluff.
 And then how Boris the cat couldn't be controlled and went around bullying everyone else. lol.
 I went to sleep, and the night was frosted.
 But before this trip I bought a new Condor 20f Feathered Friends sleeping bag, which, that night, proved well worth the money.
 I was so nice and warm, and I slept so soundly I didn't even hear another backpacker sneak into our campsite and set up their tent in a fourth spot.

 ## Day 3
 I woke up at 8am, and had breakfast with Janet and Maureen.
 They were going to stay here another day and then go back the same way to Deer Park.
 But for the day they would do part of Lila Ridge (which can be accessed via Grand Pass as well, it just takes some light scrambling).
 Janet said they didn't want to go down along Cameron River because the trail sucks when she did it 15 years ago.
 I wondered perhaps it had gotten maintenance in the meanwhile.
-In any case that's what I had planned so I went.
+Janet really wanted to sing but we realized that there was a fourth camper here.
+At our group circle there was an additional bear canister.
+We decided to try to keep quiet.
+(The person in the tent never did come out, and apparently Janet and Maureen never saw that person either, as when they had gotten back from their day hike later that person was gone.)

 I slowly went up the pass in the shadow of the sun, and the path got rockier and rockier, but nowhere was it dangerous or steep or loose.
 The valley was very grand indeed, but the shadow made my pictures turn out not so good.
 When I reached near the top, I could start smelling smoke.
 Indeed, the smoke was closing in, and it was visible over the sound.